 To request a copy or transcript of your client’s tax returns, use Form 4506, Request for Copy or Transcript of Tax Form.

-What is deductible in the event of a natural disaster?
+What can my clients deduct in the event of a natural disaster?

 What does my client need to provide to deduct a loss for taxes?